Real People Stories – Carla

 Waiting time: 5 days

 At first, they promised that it would take 2 days.
-I took the test on Tuesday and received the result on Saturday.
+I took the exam on Tuesday and received the result on Saturday.
 It’s good that they inform you via SMS, and you can view the result online in your account on the laboratory’s website.

 I was very worried while I was waiting for the result.
 However, the doctor warned that even the presence of types 16 and 18 is not a death sentence at all, and there is nothing terrible about it.
 You will need to undergo a course of treatment to improve your immunity.
 But I’m a coward… these days were like on pins and needles.